Virtual Field Trips

 Acorns: A California Staple

 What foods can’t we live without?
-In this 45 minutes program from the California State Indian Museum, interpreter David will discuss why beautiful, nutritious acorns are so important to Native Californians, and how they managed the land to have sustainable food and resources.
+In this 45 minutes program from the California State Indian Museum, students will learn why beautiful, nutritious acorns are so important to Native Californians, and how they managed the land to have sustainable food and resources.
 This program is geared towards 3rd and 4th grades but all participants are welcome.

 Program Day: Friday